 A pompadour looks incredibly rocker-chic on short hair.
 Julianne Hough looks stunning with a fauxhawk on the red carpet, but you can wear this 'do just about anywhere.
-Learn how to do the look yourself by watching this tutorial!

 This runway look is so simple yet so chic.
 Slick back your hair using Moroccanoil Hydrating Styling Cream ($27), then pull it back into a tight, low ponytail at the nape of the neck.
 Leave some face-framing fringe out for an undone look, or keep everything taut for a cleaner 'do.